 VII CURRENT DEVELOPMENTS

 The major development, as mentioned above, is the abolition of the state registration requirement for franchise agreements, which had been one of the most controversial issues in franchise law in Ukraine.
 With the adoption of the Commercial and Civil Codes in 2003, Ukrainian private law introduced a registration requirement for franchise agreements; the problem was that Ukrainian public law did not envisage any procedure for registrars to perform such a registration.
 For this reason, the state registrars in Ukraine refused to perform registrations of franchise agreements altogether.
-This posed a serious risk to the enforceability of such agreements in the Ukrainian courts and there was no completely safe means by which to comply with the registration requirement under Ukrainian law.
+This posed a serious risk to the enforceability of such agreements in the Ukrainian courts and there was no completely safe means of complying with the registration requirement under Ukrainian law.

 Another essential step towards liberalising business and trade relations in Ukraine is the adoption of the new E-Commerce Act, which came into force on 30 September 2015.
 This Act will certainly influence the franchising sphere, since it provides for the execution of electronic transactions, including franchise agreements.
 Thus, the parties of a franchise agreement may choose to execute it in an electronic form.
 According to the Act, an electronic transaction shall have legal force and consequences equal to those of any other valid legal transaction, in particular, an agreement in written (paper) form.
 Importantly, this principle applies only to electronic transactions signed by the parties concerned in one of the following ways:

 b. by a digital signature provided by the seller to the customer in the form of a one-time identifier (a combination of numbers and letters); or